SystemsApproach/private5g/arch.rst

     between each UE and the Mobile Core.

-Third, for each active UE, the base station establishes one or more tunnels to corresponding Mobile Core User Plane component.
+Third, for each active UE, the base station establishes one or more tunnels to the corresponding Mobile Core User Plane component.
 :numref:`Figure %s <fig-user-plane>` shows just two (one for voice and one for data), and while in practice 4G was limited to just two, 5G aspires to support many such tunnels as part of a generalized network